 - Letter of Recommendation link

 - Duke Continuing Studies Application

 *Note: Continuing Studies applicants must complete the Program in Education digital application AND the Duke Continuing Studies application.

 How to Apply to Elementary or Secondary Teacher Preparation Programs

-- Set up a conference with the appropriate teacher preparation program contact.
-During this conference you can discuss the program requirements, goals of the program, and application process.
+- Set up an individual conference with the program director, if you have not already communicated with them or connected with them through your advising meetings.
+During this conference you can discuss the program requirements, goals of the programs, and the application process.

 Who must take Praxis I?

 In order to qualify for the program, you must have scored a 1100 or higher on the SAT, a 24 or higher on the ACT, or take the Praxis Core Academic Skills for Educators tests and score at least Reading (176), Writing (173), Math (173).

 - Individuals with a total SAT score of less than 1100 (Verbal and Quantitative only), but a score of at least 550 on the Verbal test, are exempt from the PPST in Reading and Writing for teacher education program admission.